You are here

 10. Avoid public Wi-Fi

 Free Wi-Fi abounds in tourist areas, from the airport and hotel, to the café and museum.
 That helps hackers settle in for a productive day of mayhem.
 Use PittNet VPN (Pulse Secure) if you are doing any work, and only use https protocol when making online purchases.
 Use your cellular connection rather than Wi-Fi for logging into online accounts.
-You can also set up a secure private connection using a mobile hotspot or the hotspot feature on your phone.
 Pro tip: Turn off Wi-Fi on your device to be sure it doesn’t automatically connect without you realizing it.

 9. Password protect everything